Syllabus :

 If you find working with a big set of slides intimidating, I have broken them up roughly

-according to our weekly topics below.
+the main notes.
 Please consult the tentative time table in the syllabus

 for the weekly schedule of our lectures and the chapters covered in the text and reference books.